 SunFest hopes that all guests enjoy the festival and recognizes that some people need accessibility-related assistance.
 Many access-related questions are answered below.
 For additional inquiries, please contact us at firstname.lastname@example.org.

 SunFest is held on city streets and parks.
 The terrain includes asphalt, concrete, grass, and curbs.
-The festival site is over 1/2-mile long and parking can be a distance from the gate.
+Parking can be a distance from the event.
 SunFest does not provide shuttle or push service.
 Please come prepared to get around the site on your own!
 Some people have found that electric wheelchairs and scooters make all the difference.

 All on-site Information Centers are the headquarters for access-related information and services.
 Information Center staff and volunteers are available to answer questions and assist in other ways as needed.

-Handicap parking will be available on Thursday on the 200 block of Datura Street.
-Friday, Saturday and Sunday, the 300 and 400 blocks will provide handicapped parking.
+Handicap parking is available on the adjacent Downtown streets.
+Handicap parking is on a first-come basis.
 A valid disability parking permit is required to park in these locations.
 Please note that parking locations are subject to change without notice.

 Wheelchair Port-o-lets are available at each restroom area.
-Accessible facilities are also available at the Tire Kingdom Stage.
+Accessible facilities are also available at the Ideal Nutrition Stage.

 Service animals are allowed on the grounds provided the animal does not pose a danger or threat to other service animals or patrons.
 Owners of service animals are responsible for the animal’s personal care.
 Water for service animals is located at each Information Center.